Michael-Zp/Aoe2DESpecChat/README.md

     * So yeah as long as there is no way trigger it and build the request this will be hard.
     * Maybe instead of going on update of the chat box it would be possible to catch the 'Enter' press from the speaking player?
     * I don't know hit me with ideas if anyone has some.

+# Shoutouts
+  * Thanks stefan-kolb for this https://github.com/stefan-kolb/aoc-mgx-format.
+Helped a lot with understanding the replay format.